01-edu/public/subjects/a-winning-argument/README.md

 myFirstFunction('and one more') // "and one more"
 ```

-> waste no more time arguing about what a good man should be.
+> Waste no more time arguing about what a good person should be.
 Be one.
 >
 > - Marcus Aurelius